wbleonard/mongodb-network-compression/README.md

 ## Measurement

 The are a couple of options for measuring network traffic.
-If you're using Atlas, it has a System Network metric that will demonstrate the differences between the 2 runs nicely:
+If you're using Atlas, it has a System Network metric that will demonstrate the differences between the 2 runs nicely.

 The two screen captures below represent the same period of time.
 The two peaks represent the two executions of the script: first with compression on, then off.